 - service gaps

-- opportunities to ‘draw in’ specialist, statewide services.
+- opportunities to draw in specialist, state-wide services.

-We have allocated $18,750 to LawRight to develop a best practice 'how to' guide for delivering outreach services.
+$18,750 to LawRight to develop a best practice 'how to' guide for delivering outreach services.

-We therefore allocated $120,000 to Community Legal Centres Queensland to undertake a 12 month project that delivered:
+$120,000 to CLCQ to undertake a 12-month project that delivered:

 - 2 workshops/webinars and appropriate resources to support eligible organisations that applied for Queensland and Commonwealth funding over 2017–20